Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Buying the best MIDI keyboard for Pro Tools isn't easy.
-There are too few keyboards that integrate easily with this DAW.
-And even when they do, the vagaries of pro use mean that it's hard to settle on the "right" keyboard.
+There are too few keyboards that integrate easily with this DAW – some free DAWs arguably have better compatibility.
+And even when they do, the vagaries of pro use mean that it's hard to settle on the “right” keyboard.

 The three keyboards we shared above offer a good mix of price, value, and performance.
 Pick any one based on your requirements and you won't be disappointed.